Legal Services Vermont and Vermont Legal Aid Summer Internships 2023

 Both internship programs are unpaid.
 We will work with you to fulfill any requirements necessary to allow access to work-study, public interest, or Equal Justice AmeriCorps funding.
 We can also assist students offered positions with pursuing externship credit in lieu of summer funding.

 Application & Selection Process

-To apply directly, please e-mail a cover letter including office preference, résumé, unofficial law school transcript, and at least two references to email@example.com by January 28, 2022, with the subject line “2022 Summer Internship Program.”
+To apply directly, please e-mail a cover letter including office preference, resume, unofficial law school transcript, and at least 2 references to email@example.com on or before January 27, 2023, with this subject line: 2023 Summer Internship Program.
 Applications may be mailed to:

 Vermont Legal Aid

 264 North Winooski Avenue